+For graduate programs, please refer to specific graduate catalogs to see grade point average requirements.
 A student whose academic performance drops below the minimum standards will be placed on financial aid warning.
-A student can retain financial aid while on warning for one semester but must meet Satisfactory Academic Progress by the end of that semester or be placed in Financial Aid Suspension.
+A student can retain financial aid while on warning for one semester but must meet Satisfactory Academic Progress by the end of that semester or be placed on Financial Aid Suspension.